redrambles/skillcrush-starter-2/wp-content/plugins/better-search-replace-pro/README.txt

 == Changelog ==

+= 1.3.1 - December 8, 2015 =
+* Added: Link to pro support and documentation in help tab
+* Tweak: "Back to Overview" link now fixed to top of "View Details" box
+* Fix: Bug with case-insensitive searches in serialized objects
+* Fix: Bug with early skip due to lack of primary key

 = 1.3 - November 24, 2015 =
 * Added Gzip support for backups and imports
 * Added ability to run a search/replace profile on a backup